-The Gold-Tahsis-Zeballos Water Allocation Plan area is sparsely populated.
-Most people live in small settlements or villages throughout the plan area.
+The Quatsino Sound Water Allocation Plan area is sparsely populated.
+Most people live in either small First Nation communities or in the towns of Port Alice, Holberg, or Winter Harbour.

 Hydrometric watercourse flow information has been generalized for the west coast of Vancouver Island.
-Hydrometric stations to the northwest and southeast of the plan area were used along with stations within the plan area to calculate instream flow estimates.
-As more hydrometric stations are established specific watercourse flow measurements will become available.
-Based upon available information watercourse flow estimates have been extrapolated for the west coast extending over four water allocation plan areas.
-For larger, high elevation watersheds the low flow period occurs from July-September; for smaller, low elevation watersheds the low flow period occurs from May-September.
+As more hydrometric stations are established, specific watercourse flow measurements will become available.
+Based upon current information, watercourse flow estimates have been extrapolated for the west coast extending over four water allocation plan areas.
+For larger, high elevation watersheds the low flow period occurs from July - September; for smaller, low elevation watersheds the low flow period occurs from May - September.